 Breakfast with the Birds, Friday, April 26, 7 am – 9 am, at IslandWood Campus – Join us for a fresh selection of bagels, spreads, coffee, tea & juice, lox, vegetarian proteins, and breakfast wraps to fuel us for the morning ahead on the trails.
 Bellies full, and binoculars in hand, we’ll hit the trails intently looking and listening for as many species as we can identify.
 IslandWood’s 250-acre property contains several unique ecosystems including a freshwater pond, cattail marsh, sphagnum bog, a ravine, and conifer forests that boast several species of woodpeckers!
 This event is well suited for people 10+.
 Bring your own binoculars (and we will also have some to share as well).
 Get your tickets here.
 Make sure to double check which of the three dates you want to attend.

-Earth Expo: Kid-friendly booths and volunteer projects, Saturday, April 27, 10am-2pm, Battle Point Park – Join the Park District and partners at our annual Earth Day Expo.
+Earth Expo: Kid-friendly booths and volunteer projects, Saturday, April 27, 10am-2pm, at Battle Point Park – Join the Park District and partners at our annual Earth Day Expo.
 There will be live music, food, and community booths with kid-focused, earth-friendly activities.
 Volunteer projects will be available throughout the whole event — work as long as you like and then enjoy the rest of the festivities!
 Volunteers will spread mulch for tree and soil health.
 Well-suited for children ages six and up who are comfortable using some tools and walking off trail on uneven surfaces.
 Please RSVP here.

-Styrofoam Recycling Collection, Saturday, April 27, 10am-3pm, Kitsap County Fairgrounds – This is the only Styro recycling event for the year being hosted by Kitsap Solid Waste.
+Styrofoam Recycling Collection, Saturday, April 27, 10am-3pm, at the Kitsap County Fairgrounds – This is the only Styro recycling event for the year being hosted by Kitsap Solid Waste.
 Go here to see what is accepted and where specifically to enter the fairgrounds.

 Shred Event, Saturday, April 27, 10am-1pm, Windermere Bainbridge – Shred event paper will be recycled.